Organic and biodynamic produce

 There is no mandatory requirement for certification of organic product sold domestically in Australia.
 Many organic businesses however choose to be certified by an organic certification body to underpin truth in labelling requirements and promote consumer confidence.

-The voluntary Australian Standard for Organic and biodynamic products, AS 6000-2009 (Australian Standard), was released on 9 October 2009.
+The updated voluntary Australian Standard for Organic and biodynamic products, AS 6000-2015 (Australian Standard), was released on 19 November 2015.
 Standards Australia developed the Australian Standard through a representative committee comprising organic stakeholders, including certifiers, retailers, manufacturers, consumer groups and government agencies.
-The Australian Standard, along with the associated publication MP100-2009, Procedures for certification of organic and biodynamic products, is available at SAI Global
+A business that labels its product as certified organic must ensure that its product is actually certified.
+The Australian Standard is available at SAI Global.

 FSANZ protects the health and safety of the people in Australia and New Zealand by maintaining a safe food supply.
 It is a bi-national independent statutory authority which develops food standards for composition, labelling and contaminants, including microbiological limits.
 These standards apply to all foods produced or imported for sale in Australia and New Zealand.